coreos/etcd-operator/doc/user/client_service.md

 example-etcd-cluster-client   10.0.222.115   <none>        2379/TCP   1m
 ```

-The client service is of type `ClusterIP` and accessible only from within the Kubernetes cluster's network.
+The client service is of type `ClusterIP` and accessible only from within the Kubernetes overlay network.

-For example, access the service from a pod in in the cluster:
+For example, access the service from a pod in the cluster:

 ```
 $ kubectl run --rm -i --tty fun --image quay.io/coreos/etcd --restart=Never -- /bin/sh